Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 Equipped with a good labelling (or, equivalently, with an asymptotic chart), an asymptotic lattice possesses the interesting feature that its individual points inherit a well-defined ``smooth'' evolution as $\h$ varies, in the following sense.
 Let $\lambda_\h\in\Lh$.
 If $\h_0$ is small enough, then by the injectivity of Lemma~\ref{lemm:labelling} and~\eqref{equ:unique-ball}, for any $\h\leq \h_0$, $\lambda_\h$ is the unique closest point to $G_\h(\h k_\h(\lambda_\h))$ in $\Lh$.
 Thus, we may now fix the integer $k_0 = k_{\h_0}(\lambda_{\h_0})$ and consider the evolution of the corresponding point $k_{\h}^{-1}(k_0)\in \Lh$ as $\h$ varies close to $\h_0$.
 Although this evolution may not be continuous, it is $\O(\h^\infty)$-close to the smooth map $\h\mapsto \tilde G(\h,\h k_0)$, where $\tilde G$ is the smooth representative introduced in Lemma~\ref{lemm:chart-pot-pourri}, Item~\ref{item:7}.
 Notice that the typical behaviour of the point $G_\h(\h k_0)$, as $\h\to 0$, is to \emph{leave} the neighborhood where the chart $G_\h$ is meaningful.
 Indeed, $\h k_0\to 0\in\RM^n$, and there is no reason why $0$ should belong to $U$.
-This is analogous to the well-known phenomenon that occurs for eigenvalues of operators depending on a parameter, when we restrict our attention to a fixed spectral window.
-As a way to disregard this ``drift'', it will be useful to define the notion of a good labelling ``modulo a constant'', as follows. \begin{defi} A map $\bar k_\h: \Lh\to \ZM^n$ is called a \emph{linear labelling} for $\Lh$ if there exists a family $(\kappa_\h)_{\h\in\interval[open left]{0}{\h_0}}$ of vectors in $\ZM^n$ such that $\bar k_\h + \kappa_\h$ is a good labelling for $\Lh$. \end{defi} Of course any good labelling is a linear labelling; we shall see in Section~\ref{sec:labelling-algorithm} below that linear labellings may be easier to construct.
+This is analogous to the well-known phenomenon that occurs for eigenvalues of operators depending on a parameter, when we restrict our attention to a fixed spectral window: trying to follow a particular ``mode'' (eigenvector) as the parameter varies, the corresponding eigenvalue is likely to escape the window.
+Good labellings capture this phenomemon.
+For our purposes in this paper, it will be useful to disregard this ``drift'', by defining the weaker notion of a good labelling ``modulo a constant'', as follows. \begin{defi} A map $\bar k_\h: \Lh\to \ZM^n$ is called a \emph{linear labelling} for $\Lh$ if there exists a family $(\varkappa_\h)_{\h\in\interval[open left]{0}{\h_0}}$ of vectors in $\ZM^n$ such that $\bar k_\h + \varkappa_\h$ is a good labelling for $\Lh$. \end{defi} Of course any good labelling is a linear labelling; we shall see in Section~\ref{sec:labelling-algorithm} below that linear labellings may be easier to construct.